-This document describes how to configure an Eip object, which functions as an IP address pool for OpenELB in BGP mode, Layer 2 mode, and VIP mode.
+This document describes how to configure an Eip object, which functions as an IP address pool for PorterLB both in BGP mode and in Layer 2 mode.

-You can create an Eip object to provide an IP address pool for OpenELB.
+You can create an Eip object to provide an IP address pool for PorterLB.
 The following is an example of the Eip YAML configuration:

 The fields are described as follows:

 name: Name of the Eip object.

 address: One or more IP addresses, which will be used by PorterLB.
 The value format can be:

 NOTEIP segments in different Eip objects cannot overlap.
 Otherwise, a resource creation error will occur.

 protocol: Specifies which mode of PorterLB the Eip object is used for.
 The value can be either

 bgp.
 If this field is not specified, the default value